doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ## The Esp8266-01

-The Espressif Esp8266 model 01 is a revolutionary device that allows everyone build real IoT solutions at low cost.
+The Espressif Esp8266 model 01 is a revolutionary device that allows everyone to build real IoT solutions at low cost.
 The one I have used in this example is the second generation of the model 01.
-It is compatible with the board slot layout and has 1 Mb of flash memory, a valuable resource to build customizable solutions and store persistent tracking records.
+This is compatible with the slot layout of the board and has 1 Mb of flash memory, a valuable resource to build customizable solutions and to store persistent tracking records.

 ![Esp8266 01](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/esp8266-01.JPG)

 ## Trying to use the board

 My first thought when I was buying this device was: It should be easy to get it up.
 Well, I was completely wrong.
 The absense of official documentation leave me alone in an obscure journey of emptiness and doubt.
-After my searches I have found just two concrete (but ugly) alternatives: using a Android App to control the board or change the board's circuit to make it more friendly to use.
-Luckly I found a way to get the device running without Android App or soldering.
+After my searches I have found just two concrete (but ugly) alternatives: using an Android App to control the board or change the board's circuit to make it more friendly to use.
+Luckly I found a way to get the device running without any creppy Android App or soldering/desoldering.
 I have described the three alternatives below.

 ### Option 1 - Android App

-In manufactor page I found a link for the manual and instructions.
+In the manufactor page I found a link for the manual and instructions.
 But I couldn't find the documents in the Baidu website where the link redirected me out:

 ![The baidu link](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/baidu.png)

-Without even a device identification, I digging in internet to found a bizarre MS Word document with few and messy instructions about how to control the board.
-According with this document, it is required to use a crapy android app to send AT commands to the ESP in order to make the relay switch.
-This way wasn't an option for me since I wont to apply the board into a home automatation MQTT environment.
-I have discarded the word doc but if you are interested I found a tutorial which seems to be just a copy of: https://www.hackster.io/makerrelay/esp8266-wifi-5v-1-channel-relay-delay-module-iot-smart-home-e8a437
+Without even a device identification, I digging around the internet to found a bizarre MS Word document with few and messy instructions about how to control the board.
+According with this document, it is required to use a crapy android app to send AT commands to the ESP in order to make the relay to switch.
+This way wasn't an option for me since I have planned to apply the board into a home automatation MQTT environment.
+Thus, I have discarded the word doc but if you are interested I found a tutorial which seems to be just a copy of: https://www.hackster.io/makerrelay/esp8266-wifi-5v-1-channel-relay-delay-module-iot-smart-home-e8a437

 ### Option 2 - Physically change the board